siromermer/pdf-subtitle-Translator/README.md

-for me when i read pdf in computer most painful  part is change the tab and seatch for the word that i dont know the meaning , by the way it very time consuming . and one other painful thing is watching movies with english subtitle , it is hard to understant in some points with this program just clicking one button solves my problem
+for me when i read pdf in computer most painful  part is change the tab and search for the word that i dont know the meaning , by the way it very time consuming . and one other painful thing is watching movies with english subtitle , it is hard to understant in some points with this program just clicking one button solves my problem

 With this litte project by pressing four different button you can get 4 different voice output :